GoogleCloudPlatform/dotnet-docs-samples/applications/googlehome-meets-dotnetcontainers/Readme.md

 You can use the following phrases to test.
 * Say hi to everyone
 * What platform are you running on?
-* Let's use Vision API
+* I want to use Vision API
   * Search pictures of London
   * Describe the picture
   * Is picture safe?
   * Are there landmarks in the picture?
   * Go back to all pictures
-* Let's use Big Query
+* I want to use Big Query
   * What was the top hacker news on May 1 2018?
   * In 2015, what was the hottest temperature in France?
+* Translate how are you to German
 * Throw an exception

 ### Google Home/Assistant configuration